patshaughnessy/patshaughnessy.github.io/posts/2009-01-19-drupal-test-database.markdown

-title: Using transactions in a separate database with Drupal PHPUnit tests
+title: "Using transactions in a separate database with Drupal PHPUnit tests"
 date: 2009/01/19
 url: /drupal-test-database
 tag: Drupal